 - SLAM (Science Leadership and Management) – student-run organization hosts a seminar series in the fall and several workshops in the spring.

 For robust discussion and online resources covering multiple fields, be sure to utilize:

 - Ibiology – excellent collection of videos on professional development and where “successful scientists share their experiences in a variety of careers in education, industry, government, and more”

 - Science Careers – in particular the resources section of myIDP and their booklet Beyond The Bench

 - NatureCareers – career news, articles and job postings

 - InterSECT Job Simulations – online opportunities for you to “try out” projects in various career fields. (“InterSECT is an online platform that allows PhD-level scientists…. to explore future career options.
 Our goal is to provide true-to-life job simulation exercises”

 - New York Academy of Sciences

-- NIH Office of Intramural Training & Education – career information for trainees, includes videocasts of onsite events
+- NIH Office of Intramural Training & Education – career information for trainees, includes videos of prior onsite events

 - UCSF’s Office of Career & Professional Development – an excellent collection of online career information, including sample job application materials for both faculty and non-faculty types of positions.